 Based on the positive channel sample program, along with the successful bench scale metallurgy test on the Deep Fox material, the Company commenced the Deep Fox drill program in November 2017 and continued it in July 2018.
 Three holes were completed and a fourth started before the 2017 drill program was suspended due to the onset of severe winter conditions and the seasonal holidays.
-The assay results from the first three drill holes provided the Company with positive results to justify completion of the 1500m balance of the Phase 1 2000m drill program in July 2018.
-A total of 14 holes and 2300 m have been drilled as of July 26th.
-Core is being sampled and assays are pending.
+The assay results from the first three drill holes provided the Company with positive results to justify completion of the 1500m balance of the Phase 1 2000m drill program in July 2018 and an extension of this program to 2500m.
+Core has been sampled and assays are pending.

-Upon completion of the current 1500m of drilling, it may be determined to complete a further 2000m program.
+Upon review of 2 drill holes from the July 2018 program, it was determined to complete a further 2000m program, which commenced on October 1, 2018.
 With the additional drilling, Search could potentially define another mineral resource akin to FOXTROT, and thereby validating our District concept.